aptech/docs/docs/CR-AmericanBinomCall.rst

 Purpose
 ----------------

-Prices American call options using binomial method.
+Prices American call options using the binomial method.

 Format
 ----------------